 What is nodding head in the elderly?
 Head nodding in the elderly is an unintentional rhythmic movement of the head that occurs when the head is held upright unsupported.
 This head nod can be a yes or no shake or a combination of both.
-People who suffer from head nodding may also experience a trembling voice or shaking hands.
+People who suffer from head-nodding may also experience a trembling voice or shaking hands.
 They often have family members with similar complaints.
 Head nodding is usually the expression of a so-called ‘essential tremor’.
 The term essential means that the cause is not known.

 Symptoms of head nodding in the elderly

-Head nodding is an ailment that will not escape the wearer and occurs mainly when sitting, walking or standing.
+Head nodding is an ailment that will not escape the wearer and occurs mainly when sitting, walking, or standing.
 The nodding disappears when the head is supported.
 It often increases with tension and fatigue.

-How do head nods develop in the elderly?
+How does head-nodding develop in the elderly?

 Exactly how head nods occur is still unknown.
 Scientists think that in half of cases head nodding is hereditary.

 Is it serious and what can you expect?